firebase/superstatic/README.md

     superstatic

-You can specify the port and hostname of the server:
+You can optionally specify the directory, port and hostname of the server:

-    superstatic --port 8080 --host 127.0.0.1
+    superstatic public --port 8080 --host 127.0.0.1

-Where it gets interesting is with the JSON configuration file.
+Where it gets interesting is with Superstatic's JSON configuration file.

 ## Configuration

 Superstatic reads special configuration from a JSON file (either `superstatic.json` or `divshot.json` by default, configurable with `-c`).
 This JSON file enables enhanced static server functionality beyond simply serving files.

+**root:** by default, Superstatic will serve the current working directory (or the ancestor of the current directory that contains the configuration json being used).
+This configuration key specifies a directory *relative to the configuration file* that should be served.
+For example, if serving a Jekyll app, this might be set to `"_site"`.
+A directory passed as an argument into the command line app supercedes this configuration directive.

 **clean_urls:** if `true`, all `.html` files will automatically have their extensions dropped.
 If `.html` is used at the end of a filename, it will perform a 301 redirect